-We are able to construct your garden room up to a height of 3 metres, however, the building would either have to be situated 2 metres or more from your boundary, or you would have to apply for planning permission.
+We are able to construct your garden room up to a height of 2.7 metres externally, however, the building would either have to be situated 2 metres or more from your boundary, or you would have to apply for planning permission.

 Listed buildings, flats, maisonettes or SSSIs